Willowmoon/api-example/README.md

 ## Created using Gatsby

 Combining projects done in class at General Assembly to one Gatsby project with linking throughout.
-Each page will beu sing API data and pulling from a range of APIs.
+Each page will be using API data and pulling from a range of APIs.
+Will be added to as time goes on.
 Thank you for viewing.